ymm2110/oppourtunitiesWebsiteUpdates/NOTES.md

 other operations
 list - to list all opportunities exit - to exit the CLI

 What is an opportunity

 an opportunity has a name
+an opportunity has a deadline
-an opportunity has a description an opportunity has an URL an opportunity has a posted date
+an opportunity has a posted date an opportunity has an URL an opportunity has a description